100vision/100vision.github.io/src/zh/信息技术/SysOps/win_sccm_troubleshooting_1.md

 in this case, `{5E7EC5C2-DE88-46BE-89CB-0341B7932B78}`

-, let's start with `policyAgent.log` where is first stop that our policy shoud come in.

 ### PolicyAgent.log

+> Once we have the policyID, let's start with `policyAgent.log` becasue it is first stop that our policy shoud come in.

 - in this case,  the policy `{5E7EC5C2-DE88-46BE-89CB-0341B7932B78}` is being downloaded by DTS (DataTransferService) and assined to DTS download job id `{B45955B6-1902-4FCA-93BD-921DB7B317DC}`